Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Abstract

 \section{Abstract}

-In commercial robotic systems, it is common to encounter a closed inner-loop (low-level) torque controller that is not user-modifiable.
-However, the outer-loop controller, which sends kinematic commands such as position {or} velocity for the inner-loop controller to track, is typically exposed to users.
+In commercial robotic systems, it is common to encounter a closed inner-loop torque controller that is not user-modifiable.
+However, the outer-loop controller, which sends kinematic commands such as position or velocity for the inner-loop controller to track, is typically exposed to users.
 In this work, we focus on the development of an easily integrated add-on at the outer-loop layer by combining disturbance rejection control and robust control barrier function for high-performance tracking and safe control of the whole dynamic system of an industrial manipulator.
 This is particularly beneficial when 1) the inner-loop controller is imperfect, unmodifiable, and uncertain; and 2) the dynamic model exhibits significant uncertainty.
-Stability analysis, formal safety guarantee proof, simulations, and hardware experiments with a PUMA robotic manipulator are presented.
+Stability analysis, formal safety guarantee proof, and hardware experiments with a PUMA robotic manipulator are presented.
 Our solution demonstrates superior performance in terms of simplicity of implementation, robustness, tracking precision, and safety compared to the state of the art.
-Video: {\url{https://youtu.be/zw1tanvrV8Q}}
+A demonstration video is available at \url{https://youtu.be/e0palGVU_50}, and is also provided as supplementary material for review.